sevenreup/web-os/README.md

 ## Welcome
-This is an OS like personal website.
+This is an OS like website.

 On mobile you will see either ios or android and on desktop you will windows or mac.